Mystic-Game-Studio/cardgame/rules.md

 #### Preperation

 The play phase is where you can decide to lay down cards.
-You can lay down as many utility cards as you please you can also change the position of creatures.
+You can lay down as many utility cards as you please.
+You can also change as many creatures as you want from face-down position into face-up position.
 The position of a creature can't be changed twice in the same turn.

 #### Fighting